srackham/drake/README.md

 with their prerequisite tasks. `run()` is normally the last statement in the drakefile.
 Tasks are executed in the correct dependency order.

+You can either run the drakefile directly with Deno e.g. `deno run -A Drakefile.ts` or with the [drake CLI](#drake-cli) e.g. `drake`

-Here are a couple of real-world examples:
+Here are a couple of real-world drakefiles:

 - https://github.com/srackham/drake/blob/master/Drakefile.ts
 - https://github.com/srackham/rimu-deno/blob/master/Drakefile.ts